 Fitbit Versa Review

-In this Fitbit Versa Review we take a detailed look at Fitbit’s new Apple Watch lookalike.
+In this Fitbit Versa Review, we take a detailed look at Fitbit’s new Apple Watch lookalike.
 The Fitbit Versa is a lower-cost version of the Ionic from 2017 and it’s probably prettier than the Ionic in most people’s eyes.

 I like the Versa.

-Unfortunately I am going to have to use the word ‘BUT’ quite a few times….
+Unfortunately, I am going to have to use the word ‘BUT’ quite a few times…

 At A Glance – A Pretty Fitbit

 The Versa has the on-screen looks of the Ionic but that great little screen this time comes in a softer and more rounded format.
 The reality is that this is a very similar product under the hood to the Ionic running on the same software, FitOS.
 So Versa has all the awesomeness and all the pitfalls problems that come with FitOS.
-This time Fitbit appear to be better targeting the Apple Watch user; well, at least someone who wants a smartwatch that looks vaguely similar to the Apple Watch.
+This time Fitbit appears to be better targeting the Apple Watch user; well, at least someone who wants a smartwatch that looks vaguely similar to the Apple Watch.
 In my opinion, the Fitbit Versa tries to do that in this in 5 key areas:

 - Aesthetics & User Experience